This post may contain affiliate links.

 Step 1: Cut wood squares

 Cut your board with a hand saw or miter saw.
 I love these woodblock art pieces hung in groups, so cut as many squares as you’d like!
-I’d planned to make a set of three but my miter saw broke after I cut the first 😐
+I’d planned to make a set of three, but my miter saw broke after I cut the first 😐

 If you’re luckier than I was and you plan to make a bunch, be sure to check out my other design suggestions at the end of the post!
 For this demo, I’m going to show you how to do a simple abstract scribble.

-Step 2: Paint square
+Step 2: Paint the square

 Next, paint a flood coat onto your wood square.
 The color you choose will ultimately create the frame of your wood block art, so keep that in mind.

-A classic choice is black (which I’m using for this tutorial), but you could also keep the natural wood and skip this step, stain the wood a deeper color, choose a white, a bright — the sky’s the limit!
+A classic choice is black (which I’m using for this tutorial), but you could also keep the natural wood and skip this step, stain the wood a deeper color, choose a white, or go bright — the sky’s the limit!
 Be true to your style and you’ll love the final result.

 Step 3: Tape the frame edge